 Some airports install A-PAPI lights.
 A-PAPI light has the same logic of colour output; the difference is the number of projectors – A-PAPI has two of them (not fours).

 Runway edge light is a white steady airfield light which is used to illuminate runway edges.
 Runway edge lights are one of the most important lights in any airfield lighting system.
 That’s why they are the brightest lights on the airfield.
 Runway edge lights are of white, yellow, and red colors.
-Yellow and red lights are located closer to runway end.
+Yellow and red lights are located closer to the runway end.

-ICAO defines low- and high intensity runway edge lights.
+ICAO defines low- and high-intensity runway edge lights.
 Low-intensity lights are used on non-precision runways; high intensity lights are required for CAT I, II, III runways.
 S4GA offers both types: SP-401 Solar Runway Edge Light (medium intensity) and SP-401 Solar HIRL.

-Runway end lights are red color steady lights that indicate the end of the runway.
+Runway end lights are red colour steady lights that indicate the end of the runway.
 For pilots, reaching red lights means that they cannot continue aircraft movement behind these lights.
 Usually, there is an additional paved area located behind red lights but it is used only for an emergency.

 S4GA offers LED elevated solar blue taxiway lights that do not require electricity to operate.
 S4GA lights are certified and compliant with ICAO norms.

-Taxiway centerline lights are yellow and green inset type lights.
+Taxiway centerline lights are yellow and green inset-type lights.
 They are usually installed on huge airport hubs with multiple taxiways and help pilots to run aircraft on the correct taxiway.

 Airport guidance signs are of different colours and sizes depending on the function they provide.
 For an additional visual indication of airport signs at night, they are illuminated with internal lighting.